 How to make passive income through 3D printing?
-There are many ways of making passive income through 3D printing.
-You can make extra income by designing and selling 3D printed objects (jewellery & fashion accessories, motion picture props, and electronic or electric device casings), opening a printing service, providing 3D printing training or leasing your printer.
+There are many ways of making passive income 3D printing.
+You can passive income by designing and selling 3D printed objects (jewellery & fashion accessories, motion picture props, and electronic or electric device casings), opening a printing service, providing 3D printing training or leasing your printer.

 Where Can I Get 3D Designs?

 Before we dive into ways of making passive income with 3D printing, let’s have a quick look at where you can get your designs from.